kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module14.md

 After completing this lab, you will be able to:

 - Process of setting up an insider risk policy.

-- Enable the Audit log search capability (SKIP if you did the setup lab task to enable the audit log)
+- Enable the Audit log search capability.
 - Apply to all insider risk management policies.
 - You will walk through the creation of a policy.

 ## Architecture Diagram

 ![](../Images/preview14.png)

 Once you understand the lab's content, you can start the Hands-on Lab by clicking the **Launch** button located in the top right corner.
 This will lead you to the lab environment and guide.
-You can also preview the full lab guide [here] (https://experience.cloudlabs.ai/#/labguidepreview/522bab3c-a6e7-4fe0-bb4f-1434ee6019a5)  if you want to go through a detailed guide prior to launching the lab environment.
+You can also preview the full lab guide [here](https://experience.cloudlabs.ai/#/labguidepreview/522bab3c-a6e7-4fe0-bb4f-1434ee6019a5)  if you want to go through a detailed guide prior to launching the lab environment.